Informative Industry Sources (Self-Pub & Traditional):

 Autocrit: Search for grammar, weak words, overused language, etc.

 edWordle: Create word clouds from your story text.
 Helps you find overused words, theme & key words that might make a good title

 Scrivener: An excellent “does it all” writing & organization tool

-The Writers Helping Writers® Toolbox: Lots of writing/editing tools created by Becca & Angela + new marketing handouts
+The Writers Helping Writers® Toolbox: Lots of free downloads on writing & editing

 AIYAP Worksheets & More: worksheets on just about everything to do with writing fiction

 Hiveword Online Fiction Organizer: great little online organizer & writing tool